 If you are unable to pull it out, it may be inserted at an odd angle, or that there is a strong natural suction when pressed tightly against your cervix.
 Use two clean fingers to pinch the stem or rim and pull gently at the side to ease open the seal so that air can get in and break the natural suction created when you insert the cup.
 This may be new to first time users, but it becomes routine and simple for all users after a few times.

-What menstrual cup brands is the best for me?
+Menstrual cup comparison: Which brand is the best menstrual for me?

 There are many famous menstrual cup brands in America, Europe, and the world.
-Off the top of my head, I can think of niche brands like diva cups, luna cups, lunette, ruby cup, pixie cup, Saalt, Freedom cup (what a name!), Lena cup, Meluna cup, Hello Cup etc.
+Off the top of my head, I can think of niche brands like diva cups, luna menstrual cup, ruby cup, pixie cup, Saalt, Freedom cup (what a name!), Lena cup, Meluna cup, Hello Cup, lunette menstrual cup etc.

 To me, you just need to make sure the material used is great medical-grade silicon material, and you are set to go!